rehierl/node-tree-outliner/2-0-core-design/5-0-subsection.md

 **CLARIFICATION**
 The default definitions of sectioning nodes (so far) do not include any effect on any presequent section.
-That is, because sectioning nodes are only defined to declare/open new sections.
+That is because sectioning nodes are only defined to declare/open new sections.
 This obviously does not include the characteristic to close any presequent section.
 The only event that can result in the closure of a section therefore is the exit event of its parent container.